mcpcpc/yaw/README.md

 boat or any other craft can experience.
-Similarly, UNIX package management can be broken into six core operations, which describe how a user can interact with a package: creation, building, installation, verification, inspection and removal. `yaw`, the package manager, attempts to accomplish these tasks with as little "fluff" as possible.
+Similarly, UNIX package management can be broken into six core operations, which describe how a user can interact with a package: creation, building, installation, verification, inspection and removal.
+This package manager attempts to accomplish these tasks with as little "fluff" as possible.

 ![yaw](https://upload.wikimedia.org/wikipedia/commons/5/55/USS_Langley_%28CVL-27%29_and_battleship_in_typhoon_1944.jpeg)